-Back sprains and strains are injuries to the soft tissues of your back – muscles, tendons, and ligaments.
+Back sprains and strains are injuries to the soft tissues of your bac k – muscles, tendons, and ligaments.
 These injuries most often occur in the lumbar spine (lower back) area, because that is the part of our backs that does the most work – it supports most of our weight, allows us to twist and bend, etc. Unlike conditions like herniated discs, spondylosis, spinal stenosis, or other degenerative spine issues, back sprains and strains are generally the result of a single action or injury, rather than developing over time.

 Sprains vs. Strains: What’s the Difference?

 Sprains and strains often get lumped together in discussions about back pain causes, but are they the same thing?
 In a word, no. The two injuries are similar in nature, but affect different tissues in the back.
 Tendons attach muscle to bones, and ligaments attach bones to other bones.
-Back strains are injuries in which the muscles or tendons (the tough bands of tissue that hold your muscles to your bones) in your back are twisted, torn, or pulled.
+Back strains are injuries in which the muscles or tendons (the tough bands of tissue that hold your muscles to your bones) in your back are injured.
 Back sprains, on the other hand, involve your ligaments, the bands of tissue that hold your joints together.
 If you sprain your back, it means that one of the ligaments in your back is torn or stretched past its normal range of motion.

 Although they are different injuries, the treatment plan for sprains and strains are likely to be identical.